WV State Senate primary in District 3 will be very competitive - NewsBreak

 WV State Senate primary in District 3 will be very competitive

-CHARLESTON, WV (WOWK) – Some races in West Virginia’s upcoming primary election are set to be very competitive including the District 3 Senate seat that features two well-known Republicans.
+CHARLESTON, W.Va.
+(WOWK) — Some races in West Virginia’s upcoming primary election are set to be very competitive including the District 3 Senate seat that features two well-known Republicans.

 Republicans have a supermajority in both houses of the West Virginia Legislature, but now two current GOP lawmakers are fighting for the very same seat.

 Current State Senator Mike Azinger is seeking a second term in the election this year.
 He has served one term in the State Senate, and four years in the House of Delegates.
 But, he is being challenged in the primary, by Republican Delegate John Kelly, also of Wood County.
-Kelly has served eight years years in the House, and touts an open-door policy.STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter
+Kelly has served eight years in the House and touts an open-door policy.WV Senator wants Elon Musk to move Twitter base to WV

 “You want to talk about issues, John Kelly’s going to be there to talk about those issues.
 We can agree.
 We can disagree.
 But the discussion is going to be had,” said Kelly.